FantasticFiasco/aws-signature-version-4/README.md

 ## Introduction

+This project is unique for me.
+It's the first one that isn't a labor of love.
+This code was created with a sense of disappointment towards Amazon for not including a Signature Version 4 signer in their AWS SDK.
+Every line of code fueled with resentment at other developers that proclaim to have the signing algorithm in a GitLab gist or a full blown GitHub project with numerous stars and thousands of downloads on NuGet.
+To be frank, their code works for many situations, like when you aren't using headers or multiple query parameters.
+But my problem with these projects are that they aren't transparent with what they don't support.
+Open source is built based on the idea of contribution, but I feel that obligation has been misdirected if contribution is based on developers using your code have are being waken up at night because of issues in production due to negligence where certain steps of the signing algorithm have been deliberately skipped, but not disclosed to you consumers of your code.
+I think this is a violation of trust between author and consumer.
+This project will aim towards transparency and will disclose all limitations of the algorithm implementation, and let you decide whether you wish to take dependency on this code.

 TODO

 This will be the birthplace for the buttoned up and boring, but deeply analyzed, implementation of Signature Version 4 in .NET.